psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 ~~~
 # Example dataset

-This is an example datalad dataset.
+This is an example DataLad dataset.

 Raw data is kept in `inputs` folder:
 - penguin photos are in `inputs/images`